 - Spade, Paul Vincent, “Three Questions by John of Wesel on Obligationes and Insolubilia” (PDF format).
 Includes a Latin edition of the first of his five questions on insolubles, which discusses Swyneshed’s second conclusion.

 - William of Ockham, Summa logicae III-3, 46 (PDF format).
-An English translation of Ockham's discussion of insolubilia.
+An English translation by Paul Vincent Spade of Ockham’s discussion of insolubilia.